Lecturer, Percussion Methods

 BA, University of Wisconsin

-Dr. Whitman has been a contributing author to Percussive Notes, the scholarly journal of the Percussive Arts Society.
-He has received special recognition for outstanding contribution to the Kansas State University Symphony Band and Marching Band, and is a member of the National Honor Society of Phi Kappa Phi, the National Music Honor Society of Pi Kappa Lambda, Golden Key International Honor Society, and The National Scholars Honor Society.
-As a jazz musician he has performed at the Midwest Band and Orchestra Clinic twice and has adjudicated for the GRAMMY high school big band.
-In addition to teaching jazz vibes at SDSU, Dr. Whitman also serves as lecturer in percussion methods.
+He has received special recognition for “outstanding contribution to the Kansas State University Symphony Band and Marching Band,” and is a member of the National Honor Society of Phi Kappa Phi, the National Music Honor Society of Pi Kappa Lambda, Golden Key International Honor Society, and The National Scholars Honor Society.
+He is also a member of the Percussive Arts Society and Kappa Kappa Psi National Honorary Band Fraternity, and an honorary member of the Junior National Young Leaders Conference, to which he has nominated and sent many students.